Needlesslord/PHYSICS2-Aim_Bot_SS/README.md

 ## Installation

 Go to our GitHub repository and download the .zip.
+Decompress the .zip and start the app.

 Enjoy!